 FCA Results for Capacity Zones

-summarizes the detailed CSOs for the capacity zones modeled for each capacity commitment period, which are published in the 2015 CELT Report.
+Table 4-4 summarizes the detailed CSOs for the capacity zones modeled for each capacity commitment period, which are published in the 2015 CELT Report.
 The CSOs have been adjusted to reflect the 600 MW limit in the market rule for real-time emergency generation resources, which is the maximum quantity of this resource type that can be counted toward the ICR.